 Curl your hands around a cup of lightly spiced mulled wine.
 Hum along to the Christmas carols twinkling their bells and breathe in the sweet scent of gingerbread while scouring the stalls for gifts and seasonal memorabilia.
-No, you're not at a European Christmas market.
-Yes, you are in Shanghai.
+No, you're not at a European Christmas market — you are in Shanghai.

 So how does DeLois ensure that the Paulaner star shines the brightest?
-"We're selling Christmas wreaths and trees, which is pretty rare and people will be pretty excited about that," assures DeLois.
+"We're selling Christmas wreaths and trees, which always gets people pretty excited about Christmas," assures DeLois.
 "We're also selling glass Christmas tree ornaments and wooden toys."
 There will also be an impressive tree and a wooden train set for the kids to toot along to.

 With the bite that's now in the air, you'll definitely need energy to keep you shopping and the markets have their share of traditional treats.
-DeLois promises traditional German pretzels and bratwurst sausages, as well as Stollen, plenty of gluggwine and of course, gingerbread.
+DeLois promises traditional German pretzels and bratwurst sausages, as well as Stollen, plenty of gluh-wine/ mulled wine and of course, gingerbread.
 I'm sure you’ll bag a box of mince pies along the way too.